iamcbn/ShopSmart/README.md

 ## Recommendations
 - Enhance website features and usability to improve customer engagement and satisfaction.
 - Focus on promoting premium products like Adidas Ultraboost to attract high-value customers.
-- Optimize marketing strategies based on customer preferences, geographic location, and purchasing behavior.
+- Optimize marketing strategies based on customer preferences, geographic location, and purchasing behaviour.

 ## Dependencies
 - Python